eendeego/nagiosity.js/README.markdown

 Copy the config.js.sample file to config.js and customize it.

 Note: You may or may not be making too much information available through this app.
 If this is your situation here are 2 solutions:
 * Place an Apache / Nginx server with a proper authentication mechanism in front of this script if this is an issue for you.
 * Serve only to localhost and install clients to this app on the same machine.

+This script has been tested with node.js 0.2.4 and 0.3.2 and with Nagios 3.2.3.

 ## Usage
 (Default parameters)